marxin/texi2rst-generated/sphinx/gcc/options-controlling-c++-dialect.rst

   by value.
 With :option:`-Wcatch-value=3` warn about all types that are not caught by reference. :option:`-Wcatch-value` is enabled by :option:`-Wall`.

-.. option:: -Wconditionally-supported , -Wconditionally-supported, -Wno-conditionally-supported
+.. option:: -Wconditionally-supported , -Wconditionally-supported
+.. option:: -Wno-conditionally-supported

   .. note::